gladed/watchable/README.md

 ## Subscribing

 You can [subscribe](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable/subscribe.html) to changes on a watchable, returning an ordinary ReceiveChannel which receives lists of changes as they occur.
 However, it is usually more convenient to use `bind()` and `watch { ... }` as described above.

+# Sample

+See the [Sample Project](/sample) for some ideas on how this could be integrated into a project.

 # Version History